 People are always looking for inclusive services.
 This website provides a directory of these services and this is a way to promote your good work.

 Is a listing on this website an endorsement?

 No. Organisations listed on this website have self-identified as LGBTI inclusive.
 Their listing on SignPost is not an endorsement of their services, and Working It Out makes no guarantees of safety or efficacy for the services listed.

-There are five badges which Working It Out has added to pages on this website.
+There are six badges which Working It Out has added to pages on this website.
 Each badge represents a positive aspect of LGBTI inclusiveness: